-An antigen is a substance on red blood cells.
-These antigens may be proteins, carbohydrates, glycoproteins, or glycolipids, and they determine your blood type.
+An antigen is a substance on red blood cells and helps to determine your blood type.
 The four main blood types are A, B, O and AB.
 There are more than 600 known antigens, and some are unique to specific racial and ethnic groups.
-For example, many African Americans and people of African descent have rare blood types, such as types U negative and Duffy negative.
+For example, many African American individuals and people of African descent have rare blood types, such as types U negative and Duffy negative.

-Additionally, about half of African Americans have type O positive blood, which is the most transfused blood type in the United States.
-Type O positive blood is one of the first types to run out during a shortage due to high demand, which is why O positive donors of all backgrounds are always needed to maintain a healthy blood supply.
+Additionally, about half of the African American population has type O positive blood, which is the most transfused blood type in the U.S. Type O positive blood is one of the first types to run out during a shortage due to high demand, which is why O positive donors of all backgrounds are needed to maintain a healthy blood supply.

 Some patients require an even closer blood type match than the main blood types.
 In fact, a person with sickle cell disease may need a precise pairing with a blood donor, especially if frequent transfusions are necessary.
-If a patient receives a transfusion of a blood type that is not an exact match, they will form antibodies against the mismatched antigens.
-If the patient receives another transfusion that contains those same antigens in the future, the ensuing complications could lead to death.
+If a patient receives a transfusion of a blood type that is not a close match, they may form antibodies against the mismatched antigens.
+To help avoid transfusion-related complications, a patient is more likely to find the most compatible blood match from a donor of the same race or similar ethnicity.